 Promoting prostitution is another supply-side offense relating to the business of prostitution, and it can involve a variety of different acts.
 Generally, running some sort of a prostitution business, allowing property to be used for prostitution services, or receiving compensation for another’s prostitution services are all considered “promoting prostitution.”
 In Kansas and Missouri, the severity of punishment varies depending on the scope of involvement and the age of the persons providing prostitution services.

 (Mo.
 Rev. Stat. §§ 567.010(1) & 567.050; Kan.
 Stat.
 Ann. §§ 21-6420 & 21-6422.)

-In Missouri, promoting prostitution is broken down into three degrees, third degree incurring the least severe punishment.
+In Missouri, promoting prostitution is broken down as follow:

 Second-degree promotion involves running a prostitution business with two or more prostitutes (i.e. running a brothel or prostitution ring).
-Promoting prostitution in the second degree is a class C felony.
-A person convicted of this offense can be imprisoned for up to seven years and receive a similar fine of up to $5,000 or up to double the value of property gained.
+Promoting prostitution in the second degree is a class D felony.
+A person convicted of this offense can be imprisoned for up to seven years.

 (Mo.
 Rev. Stat. § 567.060)